vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 the course of 4 weeks.
 However, these are my overall impressions:

-* Generally speaking, the pain has been intermittent, ranging from a 0 to a 2.
+* Generally speaking, the pain has been intermittent, ranging from a 0 to a 2 out of 10.
 Even when it is absent, I still feel some unusual sense in the area when I probe it.

 * The initial pain was more diffuse and not very acute.